Sombiri/Sombiri.github.io/_pages/projects.md

 I improved the user interface and created the online version of the tool.

+**Contribution:** User-interface improvement and created the online version of the tool.
-**My contribution:** User-interface improvement · Web implementation {: .project__meta}
+{: .project__meta}

 **Themes:** Visualization · Bioinformatics · Interactive Systems